yuanjie-li/greenhouse-db/README.md

-# greenhouse-db
+# GreenhouseDb

 Alembic project managed with uv to create and manage a Postgres Db.
+The relations are bound to change, so it will be nice to manage them with Alembic from the start.